Blyzz616/diZcord/README.md

 - [ ] Wizard: add option to overwrite old settings
 - [ ] Wizard: Ask if installer should advertise on Discord
 - [x] Add [send "quit" to screen] for graceful shutdown
-- [x] Add per-user time logging (session/day/all-time
+- [x] Add per-user time logging (session/all-time)
-- [-] Add per-user time logging (session/day/all-time
+- [x] Get Steam Icon working when it is a GIF
+- [ ] Get Expanded HElicopter Events working
 - [ ] Do the above and 'figger out' how to do it with per-server settings

 Notes:
 If you get double quit notifications on player disconnect, it may be an anti-cheat problem.
-Try disabling anti-cheat 22 in Zomboid Server configuration.
+Try disabling anti-cheat 21 & 22 in Zomboid Server configuration.